Updated 25/05/2026

 Takashima’s journey into malaria research began during his first-year parasitology classes at Azabu University in Kanagawa, Japan.
 Despite Japan having eliminated malaria in the last century, the complexity of parasitic organisms captured his scientific imagination.
 “At the time, parasites seemed completely different from any other living organisms I had encountered,” Takashima told The Lancet Infectious Diseases.

-Now serving as head of the Division of Malaria Research at Ehime University’s Proteo-Science Center in Matsuyama, Takashima represents a growing movement of researchers from non-endemic countries contributing crucial expertise to global malaria elimination efforts.
-His work focuses on understanding the molecular mechanisms that govern malaria parasite transmission between humans and mosquitoes.
+Now serving as professor of malaria research and head of the Division of Malaria Research at Ehime University’s Proteo-Science Center in Matsuyama, Takashima represents a growing movement of researchers from non-endemic countries contributing crucial expertise to global malaria elimination efforts.

 Transmission-Blocking Vaccines: A New Frontier